ErikKassubek/ADVOCATE/README.md

 - `-exec [path]`: Name of the executable of the program when building with `go build` (For programs that cannot simply be build with `go build` only the tests can be analyzed).

-If tests are analyzed this can be used to specify a single test to be analyzed
+If tests are analyzed this can be used to specify a single test to be analyzed:

 - `-exec [testName]`

 If not set, all tests will be analyzed.

-To get additional information, the following tags can also be set
+To get additional information, the following tags can also be set:

 - `-recordTime`: measure the runtime for the different phases and create a time file
 - `-stats`: create multiple statistic files as described [here](doc/Statistics.md)\